WoodenNebula/Tic-Tac-Toe/README.md

 ### Windows

-After running the above commands, you need to open the visual studio solution generated in [Tic-Tac-Toe/Tic-Tac-Toe](Tic-Tac-Toe/Tic-Tac-Toe) folder and hitting play button should work out of the box
+After running the above commands, you need to open the visual studio solution generated in project directory and hitting play button should work out of the box

 ### Linux